jessie1004/DIP-Project-YW/README.md

 ## 1. Introduction
 This repository provides the source codes and raw datasets associated with the paper Smartphone-Based Food Image Recognition and Dietary Suggestion through AI Agent.
 It presents an end-to-end pipeline for food image–based calorie estimation and personalized diet analysis.
 The project integrates Digital Image Processing with Large Language Models (Gemini) to produce interpretable nutrition outputs and personalized dietary recommendations.

 Nowadays, the rise of diet-related health issues such as obesity, diabetes, and cardiovascular disease indicates the importance of accurate dietary monitoring.
-Even though there are many existed Food Image Recognition Application existed, they still need many manual steps from users and they don't provide a personlized summary and suggestion for the user.
-This paper aims to automate the whole process and provide each user with a personalized dietary report.
+Although many Food Image Recognition applications exist, most require extensive manual input and lack personalized analysis.
+This work aims to automate the entire pipeline and provide users with a fully personalized dietary summary and recommendation report.

 ---